-Take a sneak peek of your area in Google Earth using Plex-Earth in AutoCAD with a simple click of a button.
+Take a sneak peek of your area in Google Earth using Plex-Earth in AutoCAD or BricsCAD with a simple click of a button.

 Engineers need to work as efficiently as possible to complete a project on time and avoid wasting precious efforts and resources.
 This can be further accomplished if the designer has visuals of the site itself.
 Having an imagery of the site will help engineers establish planning and design, and provides data that can be used to determine the best course of action.
 Plex-Earth offers a feature for engineers to view their site in the quickest way possible, by simply copying the geolocation details of an area in Google Earth and displaying the image through the use of our newest feature, Google Maps View.
 This method also eliminates the need to georeference a drawing manually, as Plex-Earth will automatically do it for you.

 First, locate your project in Google Earth.
 Create a placemark by clicking on the "Add Placemark" button from the toolbar.

 |NOTE: This also applies to other Google Earth elements, such as polygon and path.|